 Clinical interests: Sports Health, Fractures, Arthroscopic Surgery, Occupational Therapy Treatment, Physical Therapy ...
 (Read more)

-Dr. William Eves sees patients in Chula Vista, CA. His medical specialties are orthopedics/orthopedic surgery and sports medicine.
-Dr. Eves has a 3.0 out of 5 star average patient rating.
-These areas are among his clinical interests: arthroscopic surgery, growth problems, and osteoporosis.
-He is affiliated with Scripps Mercy Hospital and Sharp HealthCare.
-He takes Anthem, Blue Cross/Blue Shield, Coventry, and more.
-Dr. Eves welcomes new patients.
-He attended medical school at George Washington University School of Medicine and Health Sciences.
+Dr. William Eves specializes in orthopedics/orthopedic surgery and sports medicine.
+Patient ratings for Dr. Eves average 3.0 stars out of 5.
+Dr. Eves's areas of expertise include the following: arthroscopic surgery, growth problems, and osteoporosis.
+He is professionally affiliated with Scripps Mercy Hospital and Sharp HealthCare.
+Anthem, Blue Cross/Blue Shield, and Coventry are among the insurance carriers that Dr. Eves takes.
+He has an open panel.
+He graduated from George Washington University School of Medicine and Health Sciences.
 He trained at Harbor-UCLA Medical Center for his residency.